uscdev/shib-service/README.md

 # shib-service

+NOTE: Fix the Dockerfile shib repo setup.
+I had to hack this to supply a static repo entry rather that using the correct command due to a bug in the current shib repo.

 Base Apache Web Server with USC Shibboleth configuration.

 Use this container as a base for your web-based shib-protected applications.